-To connect the exterior speaker system with the interior stereo system, press SPEAKER C or choose ZONE C (located on your interior stereo radio).
+To connect the exterior speaker system with the interior stereo system, choose ZONE C (located on your interior stereo radio).

 See the stereo radio information provided in your InfoCase for complete operating instructions.

 TV ANTENNA - DIGITAL

 Your coach is featured with a digital antenna, which provides crystal clear digital HD reception of over-the-air channels in addition to superior broad reception range.